UoB-HPC/hpc-course-examples/mpi/example1/README.md

 Welcome to the MPI programming examples!

-In this directory we start, again, with "hello, world".
+In this directory we start, again, with "Hello, world".
 MPI libraries can be used with several languages.
-Here we have programs written in C, C++, Fortran77 and Fortran90.
+Here we have a program written in C, and [an advanced example](../advanced/example13/) has programs in C++, Fortran77 and Fortran90.

 **Note**: Loading multiple MPI related modules could cause unpredictable behaviour and runtime errors (as `mpirun` from